faithvoid/MIDIGrabber/README.md

 ## To Do:
 - Add an LED-locating helper function
 - Check error handling
-- Port to Python using python-rtmidi
+- Port to Python using python-rtmidi (negating then need for seperate binaries).